ice-bergtech/kr8/docs/godoc/kr8-util.md

 func FetchRepoUrl(url string, destination string, noop bool) error
 ```

 Fetch a git repo from a url and clone it to a destination directory.
-If the noop flag is true, it will log the command that would be run and return without doing anything.
+If the noop flag is true, it print commands to fetch manually without doing anything.

 <a name="Filter"></a>
 ## func [Filter](<https://github.com:icebergtech/kr8/blob/main/pkg/util/util.go#L15>)